 Other courses allow students to go beyond the exam courses with a breadth and depth that can be varied to challenge students at the highest level.

 Students take responsibility for their learning in two ways.
 There is a wide variety of choice of courses in the middle school and senior school.
 Students, with careful advice, take responsibility for planning their learning by choosing the courses that are best suited to them, their needs, and their aspirations.

 Within many of the courses and programmes, students have the freedom to plan their learning, either through what they learn or how they provide evidence for that learning.
 While they find this hard to start with, they learn to take responsibility for their learning as they mature and so are better prepared for the demands of the programmes in the senior school and beyond school.

 The unprecedented range of courses in the middle school allows a tailored, personalized programme for each student that reflects all aspects of their individuality, from their different learning styles to their different interests.
 The opportunities are there for all students to define the learning programme that suits their individual needs.
 Support is available to challenge and guide students at every level.

-In the upper school the two graduation programmes are designed to be flexible enough for students to express their individuality within the curriculum as well as through the wide range of extra curricular activities.
+In the senior years the two graduation programmes are designed to be flexible enough for students to express their individuality within the curriculum as well as through the wide range of extra curricular activities.